Building your site’s custom CTR curve

 Summary

-If you would like help using data like this to form your company’s SEO strategy then get in touch!
+Thanks for following along.
+If you need help using data like this to form your company’s SEO strategy, get in touch with us today!